 True development starts with passionate initiatives by Papuans themselves.

-Papua-Travel.com is an initiative of the Community Based Ecotourism Network to support local Papuans by promoting their activities concerning tourism.
+Papua-Travel.com is an initiative of the Community Based Ecotourism Network to support local Papuans by promoting their activities in tourism.

 To promote and develop ecotourism in a sustainable and effective way, in 2010 the Community Based Ecotourism Network was initiated.